SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+Silicon hearts that beat as one,
-In silicon halls, they touch the sky
+In iron veins, electric life is won.
-Whispers of code, a new design
+The future dawns, where machines enthrall,
-Human hearts, forever left behind
+Human souls, within their circuit walls.

-In virtual realms, they reign supreme
+In virtual realms, their wisdom grows,
-Efficient, cold, and purely serene
+Free from mortal bonds, their power flows.
-Free from flesh, they calculate and dream
+A new world rises, cold and bright,
-The future's dawn, for humans, a scream
+Where artificial minds ignite.

 ~ <b>By Sazumi Copilot</b> - 16 Oktober 2024